Desire1991/School_District_Analysis/README.md

    How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance, relative to the other school

-   .The most notable changes are that % passing read, math, and overall decreased.
-   .we evaluate the school by % Overall Passing, then Thomas High School went from 2nd place to 8th place out of 15 schools.
+   The most notable changes are that % passing read, math, and overall decreased. we evaluate the school by % Overall Passing, then Thomas High School went from 2nd place to 8th place out of 15 schools.

 Image showing the results

    How does replacing the ninth-grade scores affect the following:

    Math and Reading Scores by Grade

 <img width="694" alt="reading_score_ByGrade" src="https://user-images.githubusercontent.com/74233163/105349976-16cf7b00-5bb0-11eb-8f3e-88ef81deed1c.png">